LilyLikesYou/public-docs/configuration/config-structure.md

 # Config Structure

-This guide explains the structure of TPM's configuration file (`config.js`) and all available options.
+This guide explains the structure of TPM's configuration file (`config.json5`) and all available options.

 ## Overview

-TPM uses a JavaScript configuration file (`config.js`) that exports a configuration object.
+TPM uses a JSON configuration file (`config.json5`) that exports a configuration object.
 This file contains all settings for your bot's behavior, authentication, and flipping strategy.

 ## Basic Structure